box1273002/Entrepreneurship/Business_Plan.md

 - As a result, we decided to build our premium version to reflect that by providing very much increased flexibility to the apps features.
 This involves the weekly schedule from S4 and the possibility of a user goal in S1.
 - Given that most of our target audience are young career driven people, we safely assume that they will be comfortable operating a more flexible interface and that this will not be a detriment like in alternate products.
 - Special care was noted when increasing flexibility to align this with directly helping improve productivity, without undermining the restrictions of the app that are the main selling point.

-**STORYBOARDING EVALUATION:**

-- Overall very informative and achieved its goal of allowing us to consider intricacies of the user’s interaction and more deeply think about how to engineer our system.
-- Forced us to consider a wide range of scenarios (not just the obvious ones, some we didn’t think of).
-- Directly lead to consideration of premium version
-- Possible that we missed some scenarios, we may return to this stage if we believe so.